NREL/pyvisco/examples/README.md

-# Hello
+# Example input files

-Here will be some example input files for you.
+Here are some example input files that can be used in the provided interactive Jupyter notebook.